Great Teacher Onizuka: Production

 When writing GTO, Fujisawa was influenced by the writing style of Kōhei Tsuka.
 The series was originally intended to run for 10 volumes; however, it was extended at the request of the publisher.
 Fujisawa began to run out of characters as a result.
 When faced with writing block he would write stories without Onizuka.
 Onizuka's first name, Eikichi, was taken from musician Eikichi Yazawa.
 When developing Onizuka's character for the series, Fujisawa sought to incorporate real character traits from Japanese gangs often referred to as "Yankees".
 Onizuka's look is modelled on such gang members and was not intended to convey an "American look".
 Onizuka acts tough and confident but is actually shy and lacking in confidence to follow through on some of his desires.
 He is a simple character that stands by his own reasoning and principles and has his own conscience.
 Fujisawa gave him the viewpoint that you should take responsibility for your actions, something he sees as important.

 Onizuka's role in the school is to provide a bridge between the students and teachers.
 The character of Fuyutsuki reflects the point of view of the average teacher.
-Fujisawa highlights his own school experience where teachers were mostly focused only on a good performance record rather than the teaching itself.
+Fujisawa built the series on his own school experience where teachers were mostly focused only on a good performance record rather than the teaching itself.
 However, he was able to take an interest in mathematics because of the approach of his teacher.
-He used this experience to build the series.
 Tatsuya Egawa has claimed that GTO plagiarized his debut manga, Be Free!.